department-of-veterans-affairs/vagov-content/pages/burials-memorials/burial-at-sea.md

 title: Burial At Sea
 heading: Burial at sea
 display_title: Burial at sea
-description: Review Navy burial at sea information and find contact information for the U.S. Navy Mortuary Affairs office.
+description: Learn about the Navy's Burial at Sea program and find out how to contact the U.S. Navy Mortuary Affairs office.
 keywords: burial at sea, navy burial at sea
 collection: burials
 spoke: More resources